 From ileadfarmers to Talkd — it has been an extraordinary journey of 9 years.
-Significant achievements, innovative projects, some major challenges and few pitfalls — all of these have taught us something significant.
-Over the years we have differentiated ourselves as an agency, honed our idea generation and design thinking skills rather than a bunch of people just churning the wheel day by day.
-Now, having started another set of 365 days, I think it’s time to look back at what went good and what not and let others in a similar path as ours know the same.
+Significant achievements, innovative projects, some major challenges, and few pitfalls — all of these have taught us something significant.
+Over the years we have differentiated ourselves as an agency and honed our idea generation and design thinking skills rather than a bunch of people just churning the wheel day by day.
+Now, having started another set of 365 days, I think it’s time to look back at what went well and what did not and let others on a similar path as ours know the same.

 Start With The Wrong Stars

-In your startup days, empowering wrong people is like giving a flaming torch to a child.
-It’s a surest way of burning your startup to the ground instead of illuminating the way ahead.
+In your startup days, empowering the wrong people is like giving a flaming torch to a child.
+It’s the surest way of burning your startup to the ground instead of illuminating the way ahead.
 And in most cases it’s the employees who join from day 1 who end up so — from the startup torchbearer to the unintentional arsonist.
-Unfortunately, you tend to forge an emotional attachment instead of assessing their long run capabilities, their credentials and their passion in sharing your vision.
-Hence in the name of this “early-days” bond your association continues.
+Unfortunately, you tend to forge an emotional attachment instead of assessing their long-run capabilities, their credentials, and their passion for sharing your vision.
+Hence in the name of this “early-days” bond, your association continues.

 Invisible wall between “entrepreneur” and “early joiner”

 Unfortunately, you look at it from your point of view — believing 100% motivation and knowledge transfer will do the job.
-You fail to account the capability of your employee to understand your vision and take the responsibility to drive the same.
+You fail to account for the capability of your employees to understand your vision and take the responsibility to drive the same.

 Don’t call the shots based on comfort

-In a professional environment, don’t get into the trap of comfort zone in terms of relationships, especially with employees who are nicer to you.
-A startup environment acts more like a close knit family than a structured hierarchy.
+In a professional environment, don’t get into the trap of your comfort zone in terms of relationships, especially with employees who are nicer to you.
+A startup environment acts more like a close-knit family than a structured hierarchy.
 So, you might have a group of 5–10 people you are comfortable working with.

 You are motivated and trust their capability to run the show across teams.
-Unfortunately, the motivation and trust is futile with people failing to keep up with the rapidly progressing and ever demanding startup life.
-Don’t bank on comfort, it wouldn’t make your startup journey comfortable.
+Unfortunately, motivation and trust are futile with people failing to keep up with the rapidly progressing and ever-demanding startup life.
+Don’t bank on comfort, it won’t make your startup journey comfortable.

 A startup grows exponentially every night which means employees need to grow exponentially every 2 hours.
 This is something tough to map yet it must be done/incorporated in the startup DNA.
-You should regularly do an employe SWOT and asses their capabilities vs their output.
-Trust me when I say this exercise is an eye opener.
+You should regularly do an employee SWOT and asses their capabilities vs their output.
+Trust me when I say this exercise is an eye-opener.

-Most of the people who you thought are comfortable in your startup environment will actually turn out to be inadequate.
+Most of the people who you think are comfortable in your startup environment will turn out to be inadequate.
 What’s more — they will frown and complain once you start pointing out the errors in their work.
-Their resistance to change, incapability to grow will result in them distrusting you for your efforts to show the reality.
+Their resistance to change and incapability to grow will result in them distrusting you for your efforts to show the reality.